alexanderkozlenko/cotopaxi/doc/topics/cli-diff.md

 <p />

 - `--profile`
-The path to the deployment profile to generate based on new and modified documents.
+The path to the deployment profile to generate based on new and modified documents, which can be used with `deploy` command.
 The option automatically discards `--exit-code` instruction.

 <p />

 - `--exit-code`
-Instruct the program to exit with 1 if there were differences and 0 otherwise.
+Instruct the program to exit with `1` if there were differences and `0` otherwise.

 <p />